jedokaplan/jedokaplan.github.io/_opportunities/5_Postdoc_wildfire-fuels.md

 ### Location and start date

 This position requires full-time, in-person presence at the University of Calgary main campus, in Calgary, Alberta, Canada.
-Secondments with project partners elsewhere in Canada may be part of the work.
+Secondments with project partners elsewhere in North America may be part of the work.

-The starting date for this position will be during 2026 and will be subject to arrangement with the selected candidate.
+The starting date for this position will be during 2026 and will be subject to funding availability and arrangement with the selected candidate.

 ### Funding and support